 The American Psychology-Law Society Book Award is given for a scholarly book devoted to psychology and law issues.
 The award is intended to recognize outstanding scholarship in psychology and law.
 The annual nomination deadline is Sept.
 15.

 The AP-LS/AACP Award for Contributions to Correctional Psychology is given jointly by the American Psychology-Law Society and the American Association for Correctional Psychology to recognize professionals who have made significant contributions to correctional psychology.
 The annual nomination deadline is July 15.

-As further explained on the APA's website, Fellow status is an honor bestowed upon APA Members who have shown evidence of unusual and outstanding contributions or performance in the field of psychology.
-AP-LS/Division 41 is seeking nominations (including self-nominations) for Fellow status.
+As further explained on the APA's website, fellow status is an honor bestowed upon APA members who have shown evidence of unusual and outstanding contributions or performance in the field of psychology.
+AP-LS/Div.
+41 is seeking nominations (including self-nominations) for fellow status.
 The annual deadline for consideration of nomination by AP-LS is Dec.
 15.